quickapps/docs/eng/developers/hooks/about.md

 Allow modules, themes or fields to interact with the QACMS core.
 A hook is a PHP method that is named **underscored**, e.g.: do_something(), foo_bar().

-As cakePHP is a MVC framework, hooks method are separated in three groups:
+As CakePHP is a MVC framework, hooks method are separated in three groups:

 * Model Hooks
 * View Hooks